bentoml/OpenLLM/README.md

 openllm start dolly-v2
 ```

-Following this, a swagger UI will be accessible at http://0.0.0.0:3000 where you
+Following this, a Web UI will be accessible at http://0.0.0.0:3000 where you
-can experiment with the endpoints and sample prompts.
+can experiment with the endpoints and sample input prompts.

 OpenLLM provides a built-in Python client, allowing you to interact with the
 model.
 In a different terminal window or a Jupyter notebook, create a client to